XMUsuny/symbolic-execution-papers/README.md

 * 2018 A Survey of Symbolic Execution Techniques

+* 2018 On the Techniques We Create, the Tools We Build, and Their Misalignments: A Study of KLEE

 ## Path Explosion

 * 2015 Under-Constrained Symbolic Execution Correctness Checking for Real Code